Daguhh/naivecalendar/README.rst

    Number of rows in rofi (*.rasi*) should match content configuration (*.cfg*)!
 See more details in .cfg files.

-Default configuration files (and fallback) are **config.rasi** and **config.cfg**.
+The default configuration files (and fallback) are **config.rasi** and **config.cfg**.
 To create your own theme, create a `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file and a cfg file in *~/.config/naivecalendar/themes*.

-Some `themes are avaibles <https://framagit.org/Daguhh/naivecalendar/-/blob/master/docs/themes.rst>`_, set them by typing *theme* in rofi prompt or temporarily load them with :code:`--theme` argument.
+Overwrite **config\*** files to automaticly load it or give it a custom name and load it with :code:`--theme` argument.

+Naivecalendar is shipped with some ressources to `generate some themes <https://framagit.org/Daguhh/naivecalendar/-/blob/master/docs/themes.rst>`_:

+- common/**shape_\*.cfg** : calendar content for specific shape
+- common/**shape_\*.rasi** : a calendar shape : compact, classic, extended...
+- common/**theme\*.rasi** : a color theme
+- common/**position.rasi** : calendar position

+You can easily mix them to customize calendar aspect or modify independently colors and shapes.
+Type ``theme`` in rofi prompt or use :code:`theme-generator` subcommand to generate new themes.

-You can start from a copy of "officials" themes, with :code:`configure` subcommand or manually:
+You can also start from a copy of "officials" ressources, with :code:`configure` subcommand or manually:

 .. code:: bash